esheldon/nsim/config/README.txt

         errors are 3 sigma
         m: 3.57726036e-03 +/- 2.25455169e-03  c: -2.53219181e-05 +/- 4.50782574e-05

+        - ideas
+            - need to also interpolate noise image.
+Seems most plausible, although the bias itself seems a bit high to me.
+See sim-e79rp for a test of this idea.

     - sim-e79rp
         - run-e79rp-mcal-01s
             - now interpolating the noise also, and resetting bmask and weight maps.
 Not fully controlled, if it works we should dissect
+            - just using sigma from config for noise image

     TODO: